 Q and A: Neighborhood House Charter School

 While the general deadline for most Boston public charter schools was at the end of February, a handful of schools are still accepting applications for next school year.
-If you’re still exploring your school options for next year, considering looking into Boston’s public charter schools, which are public, free to attend and admit students through an open lottery.
+If you’re still exploring your school options for next year, consider looking into Boston’s charter schools, which are public, free to attend and admit students through an open lottery.

 We teamed up with one of the charter schools that is still accepting applications for next school year, Neighborhood House Charter School (NHCS), to learn more about NHCS and about Boston’s charter schools in general.
-Learn more from NHCS below!

 Boston School Finder (BSF): What is a Boston public charter school?
 What makes a charter school different?